 • Mechanical Regulation of Chromosome Loss

-In my postdoctoral research with Dennis Discher, I am exploring how mechanical changes in the tumor microenvironment, namely increased physical confinement of cancer cells, drive chromosome missegregation.
+In my postdoctoral research with Dennis Discher, I explored how mechanical changes in the tumor microenvironment, namely increased physical confinement of cancer cells, drive chromosome missegregation.

 • Mechanical Regulation of Autophagy

-During my Ph.D., I identified for the first time that autophagy is a mechanically-regulated cell survival pathway that can be tuned to sensitize cancer cells to chemotherapy (Anlas and Nelson, Cancer Research, 2020).
+During my Ph.D. with Celeste Nelson, I identified for the first time that autophagy is a mechanically-regulated cell survival pathway that can be tuned to sensitize cancer cells to chemotherapy (Anlas and Nelson, Cancer Research, 2020).

 I also showed that extracellular matrix (ECM) stiffness and TGFβ-induced epithelial to mesenchymal transition synergize to promote multinucleation through cytokinesis failure (Simi, Anlas et al., Cancer Research 2018).